top of page

 What is ketamine?

 Ketamine is a unique medication, originally developed as an anesthetic, but found at low doses to have rapid antidepressant, anti-anxiety, and trauma-lytic properties.
 Using specific protocols of administration within a therapeutic set and setting, ketamine can bring about profound and almost immediate relief of previously treatment resistant depression.
 Ketamine works on the glutamate pathway, a different neurotransmitter pathway than all previous antidepressants.
-It allows the mind to become transiently more open to new possibilities.
+It allows the mind to become transiently more open to new ways of seeing things and possibilities.
 Ketamine has also been shown to enhance neuroplasticity- to actually promote regrowth of neurons in the brain.
-This healing process transiently enhances mental flexibility and allows one to connect with the most authentic parts of themselves.
 The dosages used for inner work are considerably lower than anesthetic doses.

 What are the risks and contraindications?

-Contraindications to ketamine work include the following: uncontrolled high blood pressure, some pre-existing heart conditions, pregnancy, unstable mood disorders or history of psychosis or schizophrenia, severe obstructive sleep apnea, obesity (over 300 lbs), history of chronic bladder cystis, active substance abuse.
+Contraindications to ketamine work include the following: uncontrolled high blood pressure, some pre-existing heart conditions, pregnancy, unstable mood disorders or history of psychosis or schizophrenia, obstructive sleep apnea, chronic bladder issues, or active substance abuse.

 Ketamine is safe to use in combination with most medications, including antidepressants, because it